 All of this is relatively novel but precedes the current memristor hype by at least 10 years and has nothing to do with memristive devices!
 Memristive devices may be one of many ways toward the plasticity of an artificial synapse.
 That they are the most efficient way is far from obvious.
 Writing as if the use of memristive devices can suddenly hand us a brain where neural-networks with differently provided plasticity failed, is naïve and must be regarded as hype.

 7) The English could be much improved, but such is secondary to the science.
-Nevertheless, at least the title should not be [this section removed].
+Nevertheless, at least the title should not be [removed].

 In summary: I am happy to review more positively on such a review around this interesting topic, however, only after a major revision by the authors.
 As of now, it is too biased, too much copying of undigested hype in order to justify publication.